 Remember, you can always download the original document if needed by clicking the download icon at the top of the BQ Docs window that displays the document.

-As well, there is a new button under the hub button if the assignment has a rubric associated with it.
+As well, there is a new button under The Hub button if the assignment has a rubric associated with it.
 You can click this button to view the rubric on it’s own, without any student attached to it.
-This works just like the hub where you can click to open it and it will slide out, and you can get it out of the way by closing it.
+This works just like The Hub where you can click to open it and it will slide out, and you can get it out of the way by clicking on the white "X".

 Click the plus next to each criteria score to enter the appropriate points for that row.
 You can also provide specific feedback for each criteria row.
 You will notice each cell highlight that corresponds to the number you entered for each row.